bahaidev/textbrowser/README.md

 1. Default field(s) and default value(s) for when no text is entered and a reasonable sample is desired to be shown.
 Use `default_view` already spec'd in metadata schema and used in files.
-1. Add prior transpose functionality (affects header, footer, and body)
-1. Expose interlinear `showEmptyInterlinear` and `showTitleOnSingleInterlinear` to the user interface
-1. Uncomment and complete random code
-    1. random within specific part of browse field range (e.g., within a specific book)?
-        1. Have special meta-data for per book/chapter maximums (Bible/Qur'an) to allow accurate and also for random verses?
-    1.  with context
-    1. Leverage this code for random to implement random feature across works within group or across all groups
-1. Optimize Jamilih to build strings (for performance and also for server) and utilize here; also to preprocess files like our templates to convert Jamilih to complete string concatenation as is somewhat faster
 1. Plugins/Automated fields
     1. Include extensibility mechanism
         1. Admin/files-driven and ideally user-driven (though security issue for